transkatgirl/frontend-test/roadmap.md

 		- title
 	- [ ] contents of *per-book* "sidecar" JSON files:
 		- sidecar file version
+		- book metadata (title, description, author, license, tags)
 		- marking which sections are completable
+			- sections are indexed by number (x.y, x.y.z, x.y.z.a), starting from index 1
-		- hash of book file (JSON title file)
+		- hash of book file (as JSON filename)
 	- [ ] courses can be automatically or manually marked as complete
 - [ ] section-based progress tracking
 - [ ] time-based progress tracking